nagix/mini-tokyo-3d/USER_GUIDE-en.md

 <img src="images/train-short.jpg" width="200"> <img src="images/train-long.jpg" width="600">

 As you zoom in on the map, you will see a number of connected vehicles based on the actual train vehicle composition.
 For example, the Yamanote Line has 11 vehicles and the Tokaido Line has 11 or 15 vehicles depending on the train.
 The number of vehicles is obtained from real-time data.

+**[Updated on December 16, 2019]** As there was a possibility of conflict with existing patents, we disabled displaying of vehicles corresponding to the train vehicle composition.

 ### Delayed Train